 mí… Márta… mí Márta seo caite…

 so thá sí nach mór ceithre mhí… ceithre mhí… ceithre mhí…

 agus athrú mór…

-As for Earworms Musical Brain Trainer, if you want to get yourself a copy in the language you’re learning, you can either purchase them through Amazon here, or buy directly from their website here (this one is probably better for people living in the UK/Europe).
+As for Earworms Musical Brain Trainer, if you want to get yourself a copy in the language you’re learning, you can buy directly from their website here.